RappidDevelopment/PhillyBikeShare-iOS/README.md

 ## Build Instructions

-You'll need [Cocoapods](http://cocoapods.org) for most of our dependencies.
+You'll need `Cocoapods` for most of our dependencies.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like [AFNetworking](https://github.com/AFNetworking/AFNetworking) in your projects.

     $ gem install cocoapods